 A hacker friend of mine once said, “if self-driving cars are being produced without complete automated test coverage, then that’s a future I don’t want.”

-In other words, I loved my students!
+In other words, I loved my work and my students!

 What Creates Safety?

 If we look for the root of what helps us feel safe, I think we can trace it back to receiving human affection and loving care.
 This is what causes us to stay with a marriage partner over time.
 It creates lasting bonds with our children, family members, and long-time friends.
+Why should this attribute be absent from our workplaces?

 Now think about a person in your workplace with whom you do not feel safe, and imagine that this person is actually like the teacher who was your favourite.
 How does that change how you feel about that colleague?
 How differently might you react to him/her?